AJC-0419/Front-end-projects/README.md

-DISCLAIMER: All resources (images, videos, etc.) are not mine and are used only for the purposes of fulfilling the necessary requirements of certifications
+DISCLAIMER: All resources are not mine and are used only for the purposes of fulfilling the necessary requirements of certifications